 - 1. Each Integration Test release contains only components under formal, automated source code and configuration management control. - 2.
-The Development Team or the Release Engineering team prepares test releases from communicating components that have completed Component Testing. - 3.
-The Development Team accompanies each release with release notes that document the functionality in that release. - 4.
+The Development Team or the Release Engineering team prepares test releases from communicating components that have completed Component Testing.

+- 3. The Development Team accompanies each release with release notes that document the functionality in that release and any known bugs and limitations. - 4.
 Some test release built from relatively up-to-date source code can be installed in the test environment in such a way that the release functions in a stable fashion.
 Furthermore, the Test Team can execute planned or exploratory tests against this test release in a reasonably efficient manner to obtain further meaningful test results.